In 2010, severe flooding hit Pakistan, inundating about 37 thousand square kilometres of the nation’s area.

 - The lack of community-level involvement – the state and relevant institutions failed to place communities at the centre of the recovery process,

-- Inadequate coping capacity, resource and skills of both the community and local administration which will impede their long-term recovery actions,
+- Inadequate coping capacity, resources and skills of both the community and local administration, which will impede their long-term recovery actions,

 - Absence of any recovery and reconstruction authority after the flood